 Half Man Half Biscuit – record label run by Instant Agony, which lent its name to the B’Head band.
 Rel 2 singles in 1982.

-Half Man Half Biscuit - Birkenhead band feat; Neil Crossley (bass) (ex Venomous Youth) & Nigel Blackwell (voc,gtr) (ex Split Gut, North of Watford), Simon Blackwell (gtr), Paul Wright (drms) (both ex Attempted Moustache, Mr Zero, Bisquits), David Lloyd (keys).
+Half Man Half Biscuit – Birkenhead band feat; Neil Crossley (bass) (ex Venomous Youth) & Nigel Blackwell (voc,gtr) (ex Split Gut, North of Watford), Simon Blackwell (gtr), Paul Wright (drms) (both ex Attempted Moustache, Mr Zero, Bisquits), David Lloyd (keys).
 Rec their 1st LP for £40 & Probe Recs rel ‘Back In The D.H.S.S’ (1985) & John Peel became a big fan, the LP became the biggest-selling independent record of 1986.
 The follow-up 1986 EP, The Trumpton Riots, & when 2nd single, Dickie Davies Eyes hit No1 in the independent charts, the band decided to split, even though their popularity was still on the increase.
 A year on a 2nd LP of Peel Sessions & new unused tracks was rel posthumously called ‘Back Again In The D.H.S.S’ They reformed in 1990, with the same line-up.
 Rel single Let’s Not, then a bizarre cover of the old Edith Piaf song, No Regrets, feat Liverpool actress Margi Clarke.
 Still on Probe Recs an LP ‘McIntyre, Treadmore And Davitt’ was rel.
 LPs came out every other year & Paul was replaced on drums by Carl Alty (later of Joyrider) in 1993.
 A year on, Nigel’s brother Simon also left, and Neil moved onto guitar, with Ian Jackson (ex Jegsy Dodd & The Sons of Harry Cross) on bass.
 1996 saw a settled line-up.
 Ian left and Neil returned to the bass – Ken Hancock (gtr) (ex Jegsy Dodd, Fishmonkeyman).
 Carl Alty left with Carl Henry (drms) taking over (although Carl A. did continue to appear occasionally at gigs until xmas ’96).
-The new line-up (incl, Carl A.) rel an EP Eno Collaboration 1996, and played a series of one-off gigs around the country, the band continue to rel LPs every 2 years & play sporadic gigs.
+The new line-up (incl, Carl A.) rel an EP Eno Collaboration 1996, and played a series of one-off gigs around the country, the band continue to release LPs every 2 years & play sporadic gigs.
+Orig drummer Paul Wright sadly died 11.07.23.

 Hamilton Club – venue in Birkenhead, which held the occasional Punk nights, inc; Instant Agony, Abort The Attack, Unit Q. After closure in the mid 80’s remained empty until being bought by Mr O’Connor, who also owned Ruperts Night Club.
 Was extensively refurbished and reopened as The Pleasuredrome – a very late 80’s cash happy venue.
 This eventually lost its appeal and the club began its demise, ending up as a hardcore rave venue with all the trouble and problems that went with that scene.
 Finally closed in 2000, and was demolished in 2001 – now the site of an office block.